Last Updated on August 19, 2022

 Koh Yao Yai is a small island located east of Phuket in the bay of Phang Nga.
 This beautiful spot is the perfect place to escape the busy streets of Phuket and enjoy a more secluded experience.
 It’s definitely one of the best islands in Thailand by far.

 Come here for incredible beaches, a laidback lifestyle, and stunning scenery.
-You should plan to spend at least two or three days here maybe more if you have time.
+You should plan to spend at least two to three days here, maybe more if you have time.